adrianblynch/blocky/notes.md

 It's interesting that the coords are zeroed in the bottom left corner and not the browser's natural top left.

 The plan was then to take the blocks that make up the shape and remove them from the grid and then re-render.
-The trouble with this plan was that the rendering relies on the grid being "complete".
+The trouble with this plan was that the rendering relies on the grid being _complete_.

 I then changed from removing the blocks from the grid to moving them to the top of their columns, changing their coords and colour, and then re-rendering.

-This made me think that the `render()` method could use a renderColumn() method to reduce DOM changes.
+This made me think that the `render()` method could use a `renderColumn()` method to reduce DOM changes.

 Whilst going through all this, it made me wonder about the structure of the game data.
-The blocks have awareness of their position, with their x and y attributes {x:1, y: 2, colour: 'blue'}, but their storage in a 2D array also gives them a position.
+The blocks have awareness of their position, with their x and y attributes `{x:1, y: 2, colour: 'blue'}`, but their storage in a 2D array also gives them a position.

 I think a refactoring of this would involve removing their x and y attributes and making the 2D array be the source of their position.